-Indigenous livestock are well adapted to semi arid conditions of Zimbabwe.
-They have a high degree of heat tolerance, are partly resistant to many of the disease and parasites, and have the ability to survive dry periods of feed scarcity and water shortage.
+Most Africa's local animal and crop genetic resources are well adapted to specific agro-ecological regions.
+They have a high degree of heat tolerance, are partly resistant to many local disease and parasites, and animal genetic resources have the ability to survive dry periods of feed scarcity and water shortage.
 These characteristics have become genetic for the simple reason that they have been acquired by natural selection over hundreds of generations.
-In my opinion these characteristics are essential for successful livestock production in the context of climate change.
-Zimbabwe still has an abundant indigenous livestock genetic pool; however the large reserve of indigenous livestock in the smallholder sector face the danger of being wiped out by the frequent droughts as a result of climatic variability.
-Indigenous livestock which have coevolved in stressful environment over millennia and have adapted to the prevalent climatic and disease environment will be essential in future (Baker and Rege, 1994).
-The notion that the effects of climate change will be graver on the African continent than any other continent may be disputable, if only Africa intensifies the utilization of the indigenous livestock on the continent.
-This is so because most of the livestock indigenous to Africa have over the decades managed to survive, reproduce and produce in already stressed environmental conditions.
-The indigenous breeds are adapted to produce under conditions of low levels of nutrition, high loads of both internal and external parasites and low water availability (Khombe, 1994).
-At the level of subsistence livestock farming which is characterised by generally low input-output system, the sustainability of livestock production efforts to improve animal production becomes a dominant factor where climate change should be taken into account.
-The common multipurpose use of indigenous livestock by communal farmers requires that correlation among the different livestock traits with climatic variability be understood.
-In Africa lack of insufficient understanding of climate change and its impact on livestock production and characterisation of indigenous populations are preventing progress in combating the effects of climate change.
-It would be a grave disservice endangering the indigenous livestock populations and unrecoverable loss of animal genetic material in the context of climate change.
+Genes controlling these factors have been fixed.
+These attributes are essential for successful livestock and crop production to meet food security in the context of climate change.
+Sub Saharan Africa still has an abundant local animal genetic resources pool, however the large reservoir of these are in the rural areas owned by the resource poor farmers.
+Sometimes due to indiscriminate crossing and frequent droughts which has depleted the feed resource base as a result of climatic variability some of these animal face the danger of being wiped out or extinction.
+Local animal and crop species have co-evolved in stressful environment over millennia and have adapted to different prevailing agro-ecological environment.
+The strategy in active animal and crop improvement through breeding should focus on the optimization of animal and crop genetic resources potential according to changes in ecological environment due to climate change.
+The principal focus should be to improve the overall biological and economic efficiency of local animal and crop genetic resources through provision of an optimized genetic potential in the context of climate change fulfilling the subsistence farming system where the genetic resources are numerous.
+The notion that the effects of climate change will be graver on the African continent than any other continent may be disputable, if only Africa intensifies the utilization of local animal and crop genetic resources which have adapted to various stressful agro-ecological conditions due to climatic variability.
+This points to suggest that most of the animal and crop genetic resources have over the decades managed to pull through, reproduce and produce in already stressed agro-ecological environmental conditions.
+Specifically under conditions of low levels of nutrition, high loads of both internal and external parasites and low water availability, while the crop varieties have produced with minimum water supply.
+At the level of subsistence farming which is characterised by generally low input-output system, the sustainability of livestock and crop production efforts to improve animal production becomes a dominant factor where climate change should be taken into account.

+The common multipurpose use of adapted local animal and crop genetic resources by subsistence farmers requires understanding of correlation among of economic important traits which can collectively work against climatic variability.
+In Sub Saharan Africa lack of information and sufficient understanding of climate change and its impact on animal and crop genetic resources are preventing progress in combating the effects of climate change to enhance food security.
+It would be a grave disservice endangering the local animal and crop populations and unrecoverable loss of these in the context of climate change.